turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 yarn build:rs
 ```

 If you have made any errors, the compiler should give you a detailed explanation.
 Since you've copied and pasted everything from this tutorial, it's probably just typos.
-But if you can't fix it with the compiler's help, replace the entire lib.rs file with [this version], which contains all the changes we've made so far.
+But if you can't fix it with the compiler's help, replace the entire lib.rs file with [this version](https://github.com/figment-networks/tutorials/tree/main/near/6_NFT/contracts/rust/src/lib.rs), which contains all the changes we've made so far.

 Once that's building correctly, try running the unit tests: